geological-survey-of-queensland/georesglobe-integration/README.md

 # GeoResGlobe Integration
 GeoResGlobe https://georesglobe.information.qld.gov.au provides an online interactive experience to view Queensland’s mining and exploration data.

-The Department's goal is to provide seamless integration between the [https://geoscience.data.qld.gov.au](Geoscience Open Data Portal) and GeoResGlobe.
+The Department's goal is to provide seamless integration between the [Geoscience Open Data Portal](https://geoscience.data.qld.gov.au) and GeoResGlobe.
 This allows consumers to spatially query, view, and intersect datasets and their related entities.

 # GeoResGlobe queries